 “Pupils eligible for [free school meals] appear to suffer marginally less educational disadvantage if they attend grammar schools”, according to researchers at the Centre for Evaluation & Monitoring, who found in 2008 that “the difference is equivalent to about one-eighth of a GCSE grade”.

-But while some pupils may benefit, experts also say that grammar schools generally widen the gap in attainment between rich and poor pupils.
+But while some pupils may benefit, experts also say that existing grammar schools generally widen the gap in attainment between rich and poor pupils.

 “There is repeated evidence that any appearance of advantage for those attending selective schools is outweighed by the disadvantage for those who do not”, says Professor Stephen Gorard of Durham University.
 “More children lose out than gain, and the attainment gaps between highest and lowest and between richest and poorest are larger”.

-Similarly, the journalist Chris Cook wrote recently that “the minority of children streamed into the grammars do better.
+And the journalist Chris Cook wrote recently that “the minority of children streamed into the grammars do better.
 The remaining majority of children—who are not educated in grammars—do slightly worse”.

 Mr Cook has previously established this point in an article for the Financial Times, using figures from the National Pupil Database to investigate differences in attainment among rich and poor pupils within selective areas.